tungnguyen1610/Tung_Blog/content/programming/thread_concurrency.md

 ---

-## Synchronization Mechanisms
+## Synchronization Mechanism

+- **Semaphore**: A signaling mechanism that allows a limited number of threads to access a shared resource.
+If the access count exceeds the allowed limit, additional threads are blocked until it becomes available.

 - **Mutex**: Stands for *mutual exclusion*.
+It is a binary semaphore but with **ownership semantics**.
 It ensures that only one thread can access a critical section (shared resource) at a time.
 In embedded systems, this is often referred to as a `CRITICAL_SECTION`.

-- **Semaphore**: A signaling mechanism that allows a limited number of threads to access a shared resource.
-If the access count exceeds the allowed limit, additional threads are blocked until it becomes available.

 ---

 ## Example: Demonstrating a Race Condition